MisledWater79/ExtraWorlds/README.md

 </details>

+# Some more info

+Flat world's use server side chunk generation, which might cause lag with many players, would be best to limit the render distance.
+This will be togglable in world settings but will be on by default.
+This is because clients can't generate custom superflats.
+I have made a bug report for this and it is still in review, I will update this as soon as I can when it's fixed.

+From testing, it seems each world will take up another 0.5GB of memory.
+This doesn't account for multiple people on at once, so it's expected that it will take up even more.
+I have a plan for smart worlds that will close after a while but that won't be til after first release.

 # How to install

 It's pretty simple to install, just open up a command prompt in you server folder and run `npm i @bdsx/extraworlds` It's that easy!
 ExtraWorlds will do all the set up.